everdom/SuperKeyboard/README.md

 - `-` volume down
 - `0` volume off
 - `^hjkl` press arrow direction key
-- `f` fast mode(press the keys on the screen to move the mouse to the specified area)
+- `f,F` fast mode(press the keys on the screen to move the mouse to the specified area)
 - `Capslock/i` insert quick mode

 ### Fast mode